michal-h21/make4ht/README.md

 `Make:image` takes two parameters, pattern to match image name and action.
-Action can be either string template with conversion command, or function which takes table with parameters as argument.
+Action can be either string template with conversion command, or function which takes a table with parameters as an argument.

 There are three parameters:

-  - output - output image file name
+  - `output` - output image file name
-  - source - `dvi` file with the pictures
+  - `source` - `dvi` file with the pictures
-  - page   - page number of the converted image
+  - `page`   - page number of the converted image

 ## The `mode` variable

 There is global `mode` variable available in the build file.
-It contains contents of `--mode` command line option.
+It contains contents of the `--mode` command line option.
 It can be used to run some commands conditionally.
 For example:

      if mode == "draft" then